tinacms/tinacms-site/content/docs/gatsby/content-creation.md

 ### 6. Providing a Default Body

-The `createRemarkButton` function can be given a `frontmatter` function tht returns the default frontmatter.
-Like the previous two functions, `frontmatter` receives the state of the form.
+The `createRemarkButton` function can be given a `body` function that returns the default markdown body.
+Like the previous two functions, `body` receives the state of the form.

 **Example: Title + Date**